West Highland White Terrier Temperament & Personality Guide

 The West Highland White Terrier is known for being a moderate-energy terrier breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 13-22 lbs and lifespan of 13-15 yrs, the West Highland White Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 13-22 lbs and lifespan of 13-15 yrs, the West Highland White Terrier benefits from care tailored to its physical and behavioral profile.
 Originally bred as a tenacious vermin hunter, the West Highland White Terrier brings centuries of selective breeding into the modern home.

 Living with Family